no1rookie/fuel_qld/README.md

 ## Tableau Visualization

-To enhance accessibility and provide a clear view of current fuel price distribution, I developed an interactive Tableau dashboard that displays real-time fuel prices across Queensland.
-The dashboard was created using real-time price data extracted from the Queensland Government's open API, which was transformed and optimized for use in Tableau.
+To provide accessible, real-time insights into fuel prices across Queensland, I developed two interactive Tableau dashboards.
+These dashboards are powered by data extracted from the Queensland Government's open API, transformed and optimized for display in Tableau.
+Currently, data is manually uploaded to Tableau Public, but integration with Tableau Server could automate updates directly from the API for continuous real-time availability.

+### Dashboard 1: Current Fuel Price Distribution

+This dashboard offers a comprehensive view of current fuel prices across Queensland, helping users identify pricing patterns and competitive stations at a glance.

 - **Dashboard Features**:
-  - **Fuel Type, Brand, and Region Filters**: Select your preferred fuel type, brand, and specific region to view tailored insights.
+  - **Fuel Type, Brand, and Region Filters**: Select fuel type, brand, and specific region to view tailored fuel price data.
   - **Dual Map View**:
-    - **Queensland Map**: Shows regional fuel price differences, providing a high-level view of price trends across the state.
+    - **Queensland Map**: Provides a statewide overview of regional fuel price differences, allowing for high-level trend analysis.
-    - **Detailed Region Map**: Zooms into the selected region and displays price ranges for each site, with colors indicating relative price levels.
+    - **Detailed Region Map**: Focuses on the selected region, displaying each site with color-coded price ranges for easy identification of relative prices.
-  - **Hover Information**: When hovering over a site on the regional map, you can view that site's price relative to regional and state-wide levels, giving additional context on whether a station offers competitive pricing.
+  - **Hover Information**: Hovering over a site on the regional map reveals the station's price relative to the region and state averages, offering a quick assessment of its competitiveness.

-- **Data Automation and Upload**:
-  - While I currently upload CSV files manually to Tableau Public, this process could be easily automated using Tableau Server.
-Tableau Server would enable direct integration with real-time data from the Queensland API, allowing for seamless, continuous updates without manual intervention.
+***Explore the Current Fuel Price Distribution dashboard [here](https://public.tableau.com/app/profile/marcus.kim8721/viz/fuel_map/Dashboard1).***

+### Dashboard 2: Fuel Price Comparison and Cost Impact

+This additional dashboard helps users understand potential extra costs incurred by refueling at higher-priced stations within a region.
+It provides a breakdown of fuel price distribution by brand and highlights how much more (or less) you might pay when filling up.

+- **Dashboard Features**:
+  - **Filter Options**: Select fuel type, region, and brand as needed to customize the analysis.
+  - **Price Distribution by Brand**: Box plots display the price distribution for each brand in the selected region, with reference lines indicating the average and median regional prices.
+  - **Cost Comparison for Filling 50L**: Shows potential cost differences compared to the median price if you fill up 50 liters at a selected station.

+- **Example Insight**:
+  - In Brisbane, the most expensive unleaded station, **7-Eleven Brisbane East**, has a price of 209.9 cents per liter.
+Filling up 50 liters at this station would cost **$22 more than the median-priced site** and **$27 more than the cheapest site** in the region.

-***Explore the Tableau dashboard [here](https://public.tableau.com/app/profile/marcus.kim8721/viz/fm3/Dashboard1).***
+***Explore the Fuel Price Comparison and Cost Impact dashboard [here](https://public.tableau.com/app/profile/marcus.kim8721/viz/fm3/Dashboard2).***

+These dashboards collectively offer a powerful toolset for exploring fuel price variations across Queensland, helping users make informed decisions on where and when to refuel.

 ## Project Overview